 Time For Contemplation

-As a last step I take some time to contemplate and review what is working in my life and what is not working.
+As a last step to have a productive week, take some time to contemplate and review what is working in my life and what is not working.
 This type of contemplation is not so much focused on numbers, or whether I am on schedule with projects, or if I operating within my budget etc. That happens during Step 5.

 This time of contemplation is more about me going within and listen to what my gut/subconscious has to tell me.
 Rather than taking action on what I discover during this time, I take notes and then review them next week to see if there is anything I need to do differently or not.